gerritjvv/kafka-fast/README.md

 *Note:*

-Only use this if you need fine grain control over to which producer a message is sent,
+Only use this if you need fine gain control over to which producer a message is sent,
 for normal random distribution use the kafka-clj.client namespace.

 ### Clojure